huhgawz/docker-oraclelinux-ohs/README.md

 10. Run a container: `$ docker run --detach --publish 9000:7777 --name ohs oraclelinux-ohs`
 11. Create a new Bash session in the running container: `$ docker exec --interactive -tty ohs bash`
 12. In the docker container, start `OHS`: `$ ./oracle/Middleware/Oracle_WT1/opmn/bin/opmnctl startall`
+13. Get the IP addres of the running container: `$ docker inspect --format='{{.NetworkSettings.IPAddress}}' ohs`
+14. Open the following URL in a browser: http://<CONTAINER-IP-ADDRESS>:9000

 ## TODO